nautechsystems/nautilus_trader/README.md

     $ python setup.py build_ext --inplace

-All tests can be run via the `run_tests.py` script, or through pytest.
+All tests can be run via the `run_tests.sh` script, or through pytest.

 ## Support
 Please direct all questions, comments or bug reports to info@nautechsystems.io